Escaped plant: Ecological threats

 Many invasive neophytes in Australia and New Zealand were originally garden escapees.
-The Jerusalem thorn forms in the Northern Territory impenetrable thorny thickets which can be several kilometers in length and width.
+The Jerusalem thorn forms impenetrable thorny thickets in the Northern Territory which can be several kilometers in length and width.
 Two other plants introduced as ornamental garden plants, Asparagus asparagoides and Chrysanthemoides monilifera, now dominate the herbaceous layer in many eucalyptus forests and supplant perennials, grasses, orchids, and lilies.

-Neophytes that develop aggressively, which displace and repel large areas of native species in many humid and shady landscapes, permanently change the biotope pose in many parts of the world, and sometimes create an economic problem.
+Neophytes that compete aggressively, and which displace and repel populations of native species, may permanently change the habitat for native species and can become an economic problem.
 For example, species of Opuntia (prickly pears) have been introduced from America to Australia, and have become wild, thus rendering territories unsuitable for breeding; the same goes for European gorse (Ulex europaeus) in New Zealand.

 Rhododendron species introduced as ornamental garden plants in the British Isles crowd out island vegetation.
 The same can be seen in many acidic peatlands in the Atlantic and subatlantic climates.
 Robinia pseudoacacia was imported from America to Central Europe for its rapid growth, and it now threatens the scarce steppe and natural forest areas of the drylands.
 Examples in forests include Prunus serotina which was initially introduced to speed up the accumulation of humus.

 In North America, Tamarisk trees, native to southern Europe and temperate parts of Asia, have proven to be problematic plants.
 In nutrient-poor heaths, but rich in grasses and bushes (fynbos) in the region Cape in South Africa, species of eucalyptus from Australia are growing strongly.
 As they are largely accustomed to poor soils, and in the Cape region they lack competitors for nutrients and parasites that could regulate their population, they are able to greatly modify the biotope.
-In Hawaii, the epiphytic fern Phlebodium aureum has spread widely, and is considered an invasive plant.
+In Hawaii, the epiphytic fern Phlebodium aureum, native to the tropical Americas, has spread widely and is considered an invasive plant.

-Particularly unstable ecosystems, already unbalanced by attacks or possessing certain characteristics, can be massively damaged by neophytes because the final vegetation is already weakened.
-In the humid forests of Australia, neophytes first colonize along roads and paths and then enter the interior of the regions they surround.
+Particularly unstable ecosystems, already unbalanced by attacks or possessing certain characteristics, can be further damaged by escaped plants if the vegetation is already weakened.
+In the humid forests of Australia, escaped plants first colonize along roads and paths and then enter the interior of the regions they surround.

 Thunbergia mysorensis, native to India, invaded the rainforests around the coastal city of Cairns in Queensland and even invades trees 40 m high.
 In Central Australia, the Eurasian species Tamarix aphylla grows along river banks, repelling native tree species, and wildlife that go together, lowers water levels and increases soil salinity.
 As in the United States, tamarisks have proven to be formidable bio-invaders.
 The fight against this species of trees, which has spread widely since, appears to be almost hopeless.

 Related terms

-Garden escapees can fall within the definition of, and may have a relation to, these botanical terminologies below:
+Escaped plants can fall within the definition of, and may have a relation to, these botanical terminologies below: